By Lauren O. Kidd

 Saba was worried about his parents, Anthony and Barbara Saba, because they were vacationing in central Florida, which had been hit by severe tornadoes, his parents said.
 They were safe.

 Saba called his parents back in Toms River that day, Feb.
 3, and spoke to them directly for the last time.
+But the voice mail and one before it remain on the Sabas’ cell phone.

+Thomas Saba, 30, was one of seven troops killed in a helicopter crash northwest of Baghdad on Wednesday.
 In an interview Monday, Saba’s family remembered him as a doting uncle, a practical joker who nonetheless was quick to help people, and a man who died standing up for what he believed in.

 “He was our everyday hero,” said his sister, Laura Saba of Highlands.